-PICA's overall goal continues to be assisting the City to become more proactive in serving its citizens; to define its service delivery philosophy; and then to consistently deliver such services within the constraints of available resources.
+PICA's overall goal continues to be assisting the City to become more proactive in serving its citizens, and consistently deliver such services within the constraints of available resources.
 No less will be acceptable.

 Future City Reporting to PICA

 Regular Reporting Required